 The cafeteria is open to all scholars who eat lunch at school.
 Violation of cafeteria rules and procedures will result in disciplinary action.
 All food is to be eaten in the cafeteria.
 People are to clear their own section of the table after lunch.
 Many classes are in session during lunch periods.
-Scholars are expected to remain in the cafeteria during their lunch periods, unless they have a preapproved pass to meet with a teacher.
-Food from outside vendors may not be brought into the cafeteria for consumption during lunch periods.
-Wyoming High School has a closed campus policy.
+Scholars are to remain out of the halls during lunch hour.
+Food from outside vendors may not be brought into the cafeteria for consumption during the lunch periods.
+Wyoming Junior High School has a closed campus policy.
 Scholars are not permitted to leave school grounds during lunch without prior approval.